minio/docs/source/operations/install-deploy-manage/deploy-minio-tenant-helm.rst

 #.
 Configure Network Encryption

-   The MinIO Tenant CRD provides the following fields from which you can configure tenant TLS network encryption:
+   The MinIO Tenant CRD provides the following fields with which you can configure tenant TLS network encryption:

    .. list-table::
       :header-rows: 1